getPopsure/engineer-challenge/Readme.md

   4. Refactor more
   5. Replace redis with event bridge and make everything serverless
   6. Create CI/CD piplines and deploy
+  7. Add cache layers to optimize the performance

 - Do you have any feedback regarding this coding challenge?